euroscipy/euroscipy_proceedings/papers/murri/murri.rst

-Falcon is a Python extension module that hacks into a CPython interpreter and changes the execution loop, implementing several optimizations (for instance, using a register-based VM instead of a stack-based one) that the Falcon authors think should upstream.
+Falcon is a Python extension module that hacks into a CPython interpreter and changes the execution loop, implementing several optimizations (for instance, using a register-based VM instead of a stack-based one) that the Falcon authors think should be used in the upstream CPython interpreter too.
 However, Falcon is still in early stages of development and crashes on FatGHoL code with a segmentation fault.

 `Numba <http://numba.pydata.org/>`